InvoxiPlayGames/Uniicorn-Wii/README.txt

    Currently attempting to work around this - possibly virtualising the whole MMU is in order as Unicorn Engine seems to do this incorrectly and raises a prefetch abort after boot2 enables MMU.
+   "mini" is able to boot up, but also crashes due to MMU errors.
 - Requires the latest dev commit of Unicorn engine.

 Implementations: (y = complete, p = partial)